ScottS2017/flutter_udacity_build_native_apps_w_flutter/course/06_input/solution_06_input/README.md

 ## Steps
  1. Fill out the TODOs in `converter_route.dart` using the specs below.
  2. Use the helper function provided to aid in the conversions.
 You'll likely have to add more.
 Remember to set the state!
+ 3. Update the Theme in `main.dart`, and the colors in `category.dart`.

 ## Specs
  - The 'input' group is composed of a TextField and a Dropdown for the 'From' unit.
 This group has a Padding of 16.0.